manyoso/allie/README.md

 ## Ok, so details.
 How is she different?

 Well, I was inspired during the original CCC to see if you could pair traditional Minimax/AlphaBeta search with an NN.
 This is still her main purpose and the focus going forward.
 However, the initial versions were using a similar pure MCTS algorithm as Lc0 and AlphaZero.
+The current versions of Allie use a modified hybrid search of Minimax and Monte Carlo.

 Here is a non-exhaustive list of differences:
 - UCI protocol code